Dual Enrollment – Taught at UWM Campus or Online

 High School Special Program

 Another option for students interested in dual enrollment is the High School Special program.
-This option is open to any high school student, including home-schooled students.
+This option is open to most high school students, including home-schooled students.

-- Who is eligible: Any high school student
+- Who is eligible: High school sophomores, juniors, or seniors.

 - Availability: All academic terms, including summer.

-- How to apply; We need four pieces of information for every High School Special applicant.
+- How to apply; We need three pieces of information for every High School Special applicant.

 - You must get your high school’s approval to take the course.
 This can come from a guidance counselor.